jreybert/vimagit/README.md

 * fugitive is a very complete plugin, with a lot of functions.
 I use it for years, and it is a fundamental tool in my workflow.
 But visualize your changes and staged them in broad number of files is really a pain.
 * vim-gitgutter is very well integrated into vim, but without the ability to commit stages, it stays an informational plugin.

+## TL;DR

+This is the minimal required set of command you must know to start playing with vimagit.
+See [Mapping](#mapping) for a complete description.

+#### :Magit

+Open magit buffer.

+#### Enter,\<CR\>

+All files diffs are hidden by default.
+To inspect changes in a file, move cursor to the filename line, and press 'Enter' in Normal mode.
+Diffs are displayed below the file name.

+#### S

+* Modify a file, for example foo.c, in your repository.
+* Move the cursor the line 'modfied: foo.c' in "Unstage changes" section, press **S** in Normal mode: the file is stage, and appears in "Stage changes" section.
+* Move to the line 'modified: foo.c' in "Stage changes" section, press **S** in Normal mode: the file is unstage, and appears in "Unstaged changes" section.

+More about **S**:

+* It works exactely the same for new/renamed/deleted files.
+* Stage/unstage by hunk is easy: display file diffs with [Enter](#entercr).
+If diffs are composed of multiple hnuks, move the cursor to a hunk, and press **S** to stage/unstage this hunk.

+#### CC

+Once you have stage all the required changes, press **CC**.
+A new section "Commit message" appears and cursor move to it.
+Type your commit message, in Insert mode this time.
+Once it's done, go back in Normal mode, and press **CC**: you created your first commit with vimagit!

 ## Usage

-**:Magit**

-The main magical command, showing vimagit buffer.

-**Enter**

-All files are folded by default.
-To see the changes in a file, move cursor to the filename line, and press Enter.
-You can close the changes display retyping Enter.

-### Sections:
+### Sections

 IMPORTANT: mappings can have different meanings regarding the cursor position.

-There are 3 sections:
+There are 5 sections:
+* Info: this section display some information about the git repository, like the current branch and the HEAD commit.
 * Commit message: this section appears in commit mode (see below).
 It contains the message to be commited.
 * Staged changes: this sections contains all staged files/hunks, ready to commit.
 * Unstaged changes: this section contains all unstaged and untracked files/hunks.
 * Stash list: this section contains all stahes.

-Inline modifications:
+### Inline modifications
-* It is possible to modify the content to be staged or unstaged in vimagit buffer, with some limitations:
+* It is possible to modify the content to be staged or unstaged in magit buffer, with some limitations:
   * only lines starting with a + sign can be modified
   * no line can be deleted

+### Commands

+**:Magit**
+ * open magit buffer.

-### Mapping
+### Mappings

-These mappings work in normal mode.
-They can be redefined.
+Following mappings are set for magit buffer only, in normal mode.
+They all can be redefined.

+**Enter**,**\<CR\>**
+ * All files are folded by default.
+To see the changes in a file, move cursor to the filename line, and press Enter.
+You can close the changes display retyping Enter.

 **S**
  * If cursor is in a hunk, stage/unstage hunk at cursor position.